Design-for-Multimedia/GRD-311-Week-1/README.md

           </body>
       </html>
       ```
+      * Change the title of the page to include your name

 3. #### HTML Content:
     * Open the index.html file in a text editor.
     * Add the following content to your index.html file: